averykhoo/recipes/better-brownies.md

 ##  Notes:
 *   Try bread flour?
-*   less egg (more yolk?)
-*   more water/milk and oil (try up to 270g butter?
-Or add 1 or 2 tbsp oil?)
 *   More chocolate is possible too, up to 350g, or substitute with cocoa powder
-*   Up to 3tsp vanilla
 *   Large eggs, 55-60g
 *   Partial references:
     *   https://cafedelites.com/worlds-best-fudgiest-brownies/